Nick Vindin: Philanthropy

 Vindin is the founding chairman of breast cancer fundraising initiative Concert for the Cure.
 He started the charity after losing his mother to breast cancer at the age of 15.

 Concert for the Cure has held fundraisers with some of the biggest names in Australian music including Powderfinger and Jet and won an ASTRA Awards in 2008 for the Most Outstanding Music Program or Coverage – MAX Sessions: Powderfinger, Concert for the Cure (MAX).

 Awards

-In 2014 Nick was crowned a "Witchery Man" of style and substance, Australia's preeminent Hair & Style awards.
+In 2014, Vindin was crowned a "Witchery Man" of style and substance, Australia's preeminent Hair & Style awards.
 That same year he was presented with the Woollahra Council Award for the Most Innovative Cultural/Arts Initiative.